acanon74/MITOCW-6.005/MITOCW6.005 Notes/06-01 Specifications.md

 # Null references

-In Java, references to objects and arrays can also take on the special value null , which means that the reference doesn’t point to an object.
+In Java, references to objects and arrays can also take on the special value null, which means that the reference doesn’t point to an object.

 - Primitives cannot be null, and the compiler will reject such attempts with static errors.
 - We can assign null to any non-primitive variable, but you’ll get errors at runtime because you can’t call any methods or use any fields with one of these references.